yashwanth534/CodSoft-Python_Programming_Internship/README.md

-# CodSoft-Python_Programming_Internship
+Internship Details
+Position: Python Programming Intern

+Intern ID: CS24NY329477

+Internship Period: October 25, 2024 - November 25, 2024

-CodSoft Internship Tasks
+Company: CodSoft

+Supervisor: Founder (MSME Registered)

-Welcome to the CODSOFT internship repository.
-Here, you'll find a collection of tasks completed during my internship.
+Welcome to my CodSoft internship repository!
+Here, I’ll document the progress and completion of tasks assigned during my virtual internship.
+This experience is designed to strengthen my Python programming skills and gain hands-on experience through various coding projects.

-Tasks
+Internship Tasks Overview
+The following tasks have been completed as part of my Python programming internship:

 1. Contact Book
+An application to manage contact details.

 Features:

-Contact Information: Store name, phone number, email, and address for each contact.
+Contact Information: Stores details like name, phone number, email, and address.
-Add Contact: Allow users to add new contacts with their details.
+Add Contact: Adds new contacts with all necessary details.
-View Contact List: Display a list of all saved contacts with names and phone numbers.
+View Contact List: Lists all saved contacts with names and phone numbers.
-Search Contact: Implement a search function to find contacts by name or phone number.
+Search Contact: Allows search by name or phone number.
-Update Contact: Enable users to update contact details.
+Update Contact: Enables modification of contact details.
-Delete Contact: Provide an option to delete a contact.
+Delete Contact: Removes a contact from the list.
-User Interface: Design a user-friendly interface for easy interaction.
+User Interface: Includes a user-friendly interface for seamless interaction.

 2. Rock-Paper-Scissors Game
+A classic game with Python logic.

 Features:

-User Input: Prompt the user to choose rock, paper, or scissors.
+User Input: Prompts for user choice among rock, paper, or scissors.
-Computer Selection: Generate a random choice (rock, paper, or scissors) for the computer.
+Computer Selection: Randomly selects rock, paper, or scissors.
-Game Logic: Determine the winner based on the user's choice and the computer's choice.
+Game Logic: Determines the outcome based on standard game rules.
-Rock beats scissors, scissors beat paper, and paper beats rock.
-Display Result: Show the user's choice and the computer's choice.
-Display the result, whether the user wins, loses, or it's a tie.
+Display Result: Shows the choices and the winner for each round.
-Score Tracking (Optional): Keep track of the user's and computer's scores for multiple rounds.
+Score Tracking (Optional): Keeps track of scores across multiple rounds.
-Play Again: Ask the user if they want to play another round.
+Play Again Option: Asks if the user would like another round.
-User Interface: Design a user-friendly interface with clear instructions and feedback.
+User Interface: Clear instructions for an intuitive play experience.

-3. PASSWORD GENERATOR
+3. Password Generator
+Generates secure passwords based on user preferences.

 Features:

-User Input: Prompt the user to specify the desired length of the password.
+User Input: Allows specifying desired password length.
-Generate Password: Use a combination of random characters to generate a password of the specified length.
+Generate Password: Uses a mix of characters for password generation.
-Display the Password: Print the generated password on the screen.
+Display Password: Shows the generated password to the user.

-4. CALCULATOR
+4. Calculator
+Performs basic arithmetic calculations.

 Features:

-Design a simple calculator with basic arithmetic operations.
-Prompt the user to input two numbers and an operation choice.
+Input Handling: Requests two numbers and a chosen operation.
+Calculation: Executes addition, subtraction, multiplication, or division.
-Perform the calculation and display the result.
+Display Result: Shows the calculation outcome.

-5. TO-DO LIST
+5. To-Do List
+Organizes tasks in a list format.

 Features:

-A To-Do List application is a useful project that helps users manage and organize their tasks efficiently.
-This project aims to create a command-line or GUI-based application using Python, allowing users to create, update, and track their to-do lists.
+Create To-Do Item: Adds tasks with descriptions.
+Update Task: Allows editing of existing tasks.
+Mark Completion: Checks off completed tasks.
+User Interface: Command-line or GUI-based for easy use.